Lee Thomas (baseball): Playing career

 Thomas was born in Peoria, Illinois, on February 5, 1936, and moved to St. Louis, Missouri, with his family as a child.
 He graduated from Beaumont High School in St. Louis in 1954, and was signed by New York Yankees scout Lou Maguolo.
-Thomas spent seven full years in the minor leagues, unable to break into the Yankees' lineup despite putting up good offensive statistics in minor league baseball.
+Thomas spent seven years in the minor leagues, putting up good offensive statistics in minor league baseball.
 He had two at bats for the Yankees in 1961 and garnered one hit, a pinch single off future Baseball Hall of Famer Hoyt Wilhelm, then with the Baltimore Orioles, on April 22 in his first MLB at bat.

 On May 8, the Yankees traded Thomas, Ryne Duren, and Johnny James to the one-month-old Los Angeles Angels for Bob Cerv and Tex Clevenger.
-The trade was a boon to Thomas, beginning his five-year tenure as an everyday player: he appeared in 486 games for the Angels, and 258 more for the Boston Red Sox, who acquired him for outfielder Lou Clinton on June 4, 1964.
+The trade began his five-year tenure as an everyday player: he appeared in 486 games for the Angels, and 258 more for the Boston Red Sox, who acquired him for outfielder Lou Clinton on June 4, 1964.
 From 1961 to 1965, Thomas topped the 20 home run mark three times, and drove in 104 runs batted in for the Angels in 1962.
 On September 5, 1961, Thomas collected nine hits in 11 at bats in a doubleheader against the Kansas City Athletics, hitting three home runs and driving in eight runs in the nightcap.
 He became one of eight players with nine hits in a doubleheader.
 He was selected to the 1962 American League All-Star team, and popped out as a pinch hitter in that year's first All-Star game, played at DC Stadium on July 10.
 In the year's second All-Star game, played July 30 at Wrigley Field, he appeared as a defensive replacement in left field for the game's final two innings and did not bat.